mwaseem75/ResultVerification/README.md

 * Dockerfile, docker-compose.yml, and Installer.cls to create container with
   resultVer.Production in INTEROP namespace
 * TestRanges.csv, Contains reference ranges for tests used in sample file.
-Data will be improted by csvgen utility which will be istall by using zpm.
+Data will be improted by csvgen utility which will be install by using zpm.
   For csvgen, view details with :https://openexchange.intersystems.com/package/csvgen
 * iris.script, containts script to execute during container initilization including installing and importing TestRanges